 Information on Evans School Faculty

-We enroll approximately five new Ph.D. students each year with the expectation that it will take four years to complete the degree.
+We enroll approximately five new Ph.D. students each year with the expectation that it will take five years to complete the degree.
 All admitted Ph.D. students will be provided with a funding offer at the time of admission.

 Students in other degree programs at UW may be interested in augmenting their degrees with our Ph.D.
 Concentration in Public Policy and Management.